-From these considerations we expect some tendencies:
+From these scalings we expect some tendencies on the main sequence.

-- The central temperature of more massive main sequence stars to be hotter (unless R increases more than linearly with M on the main sequence and it doesn't) - 2.
+- 1. The central temperature of more massive main sequence stars tends to be hotter (unless R increases more than linearly with M on the main sequence and it doesn't) - 2.
 That the actual radius of the star will depend on the form of the energy generation.
 Until nuclear energy generation is specified, R is undetermined, though L may be. - 3.
-Stars will get hotter in their centers when they use up a given fuel unless they become degenerate - 4.
+Stars will get hotter in their centers when they use up a given fuel - unless they become degenerate - 4.
 More massive stars will arrive at a given temperature (e.g. ignition) at a lower central density